ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 Reading data from followers allows you:

 * To serve clients demanding minimal delay, which is otherwise unachievable in a multi-DC cluster.
 This is accomplished by executing queries soon after they are formulated, which eliminates the delay associated with inter-DC transfers.
-As a result, you can both preserve all the storage reliability guarantees of a multi-DC cluster and respond to occasional read queries in milliseconds.
+As a result, you can both preserve all the storage reliability guarantees of a multi-DC cluster and respond to point read queries in milliseconds.
 * To handle read queries from followers without affecting modifying queries running on a shard.
 This can be useful both for isolating different scenarios and for increasing the partition bandwidth.
-* To ensuring continued service when moving a partition leader (both in a planned manner for load balancing and in an emergency).
+* To ensure continued service when moving a partition leader (both in a planned manner for load balancing and in an emergency).
 It lets the processes in the cluster survive without affecting the reading clients.
-* To increasing the overall shard read performance if many read queries access the same keys.
+* To increase the overall shard read performance if many read queries access the same keys.

 You can enable running read replicas for each shard of the table in the table data schema.
 The read replicas (followers) are typically accessed without leaving the data center network, which ensures response delays in milliseconds.